PracticeOrientedAICDT/pro_ai_hub/README.md

 ### Creating content

-First, inside the content directory, create a new directory with your title.
+First, inside the content directory, create a new directory with your work title.
 Inside this newly created dir create a index.qmd file, according to the model below.
+For more information, check the tamplete_for_content.qmd file on templates directory.

 ```
 ---